andreabonvini/Notes/Advanced_Signals/Granger.md

 *"The topic of how to define causality has kept philosophers busy for over two thousand years and has yet to be resolved.
 It is a deep convoluted question with many possible answers which do not satisfy everyone, and yet it remains of some importance.
 Investigators would like to think that they have found a "cause", which is a deep fundamental relationship and possibly potentially useful.
 In the early 1960's I was considering a pair of related stochastic processes which were clearly inter-related and I wanted to know if this relationship could be broken down into a pair of one way relationships.
 It was suggested to me to look at a definition of causality proposed by a very famous mathematician, Norbert Weiner, so I adapted this definition (Wiener 1956) into a practical form and discussed it."* ( *Clive Granger* )

-A time series *X* is said to Granger-cause *Y* if it can be shown, usually through a series of t-tests and F-tests on lagged values of *X* (and with lagged values of *Y* also included), that those *X* values provide statistically-significative information about future values of *Y*.
+A time series $X$ is said to Granger-cause $Y$ if it can be shown, usually through a series of t-tests and F-tests on lagged values of $X$ (and with lagged values of $Y$ also included), that those $X$ values provide statistically-significative information about future values of $Y$.

 ![](images/GR1.PNG)